AI Coding Agents

-The Sophia agents build upon the fantastic project Aider, providing additional layers above it for more autonomous use cases.
+The Sophia software/coding agents build upon the project Aider, providing additional layers around it for more autonomous use cases.

 Code Editing Agent

 The Code Editor Agent is used for editing local repositories.
-It was the 'bootstrap' agent to help accelerate the development of the platform.
+It was the 'bootstrap' agent to help accelerate the development of this platform.

 Workflow